urakubo/UNI-EM/docs/Workflow1.md

 12. Select "Dojo →Open Dojo Folder ".
 Dojo will be launched (**Fig. 4a**).

-13. Inspect successful segmentation visually through manipulating the bottom slice bar (**Fig. 4b**), top Zoom bar (**Fig. 4c**), and top Opacity bar (**Fig. 4d**).
+13. Inspect successful segmentation visually by manipulating the bottom slice bar (**Fig. 4b**), top Zoom bar (**Fig. 4c**), and top Opacity bar (**Fig. 4d**).

 14. Correct erroneous segmentation by entering the mode "Adjust".
 Click an icon whose shape has a fused two area (**Fig. 4e**).
 In the adjust mode, users can fill voids by dragging the circled cursor from a filled area.
 The =/- keys change its radius.
-Press the Tab key to verify the change, or the Esc key to cancel the change.
+Press Tab key to verify the change, or Esc key to cancel the change.
 Users can erase unnecessary areas by dragging the circled cursor after clicking the eraser icon (**Fig. 4f**).

 15. Save the segmentation after proofreading.
 Users can also export the segmentation by selecting "Dojo → Export Segmentation" from the UNI-EM dropdown menu.
 The export file style is sequential png/tiff images.